 The legislative status of mixtures varies depending on the type of mixture:

 - Intentional mixtures: these are formulated products that marketed as such and so are covered by requirements under CLP, the authorisation of plant protection products as well as rules governing the composition of cosmetics and approval of medicinal products.
 For intentional mixtures, composition is well known and assessments are based on the properties of the constituents supplemented, where appropriate (but often in exceptional circumstances), by tests carried out on the entire product.

-- Mixtures originating from a single source: also known as ‘unintentional mixtures’ these are the result of discharges to the environment during the production, transport, use or disposal of goods, often contain a mixture of chemical substances.
-The composition can either be known (for example an effluent) or it can be unknown.
+- Mixtures originating from a single source: also known as ‘unintentional mixtures’.
 Where composition is known (or can be identified) assessments can be made based on knowledge of the constituents and where the composition is unknown an assessment can in principle be based on tests carried out on the whole mixture but, in practice, there are very few examples of EU legislation specifically requiring the assessment or testing of whole mixtures.
 The Water Framework Directive and waste legislation have elements that require consideration of effects in combination.

-- Mixtures of chemicals originating from multiple sources and through multiple pathways: also known as “coincidental mixtures” these relate to multiple substances from multiple and varying sources.
-Their composition is unknown and can vary in both space and time and so, clearly, their identification is difficult.
+- Mixtures of chemicals originating from multiple sources and through multiple pathways: also known as “coincidental mixtures”.
 There is only a limited coverage of issues in EU legislation and these are limited in their scope.